 Dr. Khalil is a recipient of several awards and scientific recognitions, among which is the Senior Moulton Medal from the Institution of Chemical Engineers (IChemE) in the United Kingdom, the Yale F. K. Weyerhaeuser Faculty Research Grant award, the Société Française D’énergie Nucléaire recognition plaque, the Shota Rustaveli National Science Foundation in Tbilisi, Georgia, the Chinese Nuclear Society (CNS), and the Japan Society of Mechanical Engineers (JSME).
 He is also a recipient of the American Institute of Chemical Engineers (AIChE) award for dedicated leadership as Yale Faculty Advisor for the AIChE Student Chapter.
 Dr. Khalil has six patents, patent applications, and filed over100 invention disclosures in the engineering field.

 Dr. Khalil earned Nucl.
 Eng. and M.S. degrees in Nuclear Engineering from the Massachusetts Institute of Technology (MIT), M.S.C.E.P in Chemical Engineering from MIT School of Chemical Engineering Practice, and M.S. in Management Science and Engineering from Stanford University, California, USA.
+Dr. Khalil earned a Master degree (MLA) in Sustainability and Environmental Management from Harvard University, Cambridge, Massachusetts, USA.
 He earned his Ph.D. in chemical engineering from the University of Connecticut at Storrs and Sc.D. in management science from the school of Management at University of New Haven in Connecticut, USA.
 He conducted post-doctoral research in chemical engineering at Yale School of Engineering & Applied Science and in management at Yale School of Management (SOM).

 Selected Recent Publications